person cooking at a stove

 2. Cook onions, carrots, and garlic in the same pan.
 Add the spices, stock, and orange juice.

-3. Pour this mixture over the chicken in the slow cooker and cook on LOW for 5 hours.
-(For stovetop, return the chicken to the pan, cover, and simmer for 1 hour.)
+3. Pour this mixture over the chicken in the slow cooker and cook on LOW for 4 to 5 hours.
+(For stovetop, method, see Notes below the recipe card)

 4. Stir in the dates and honey and cook a little longer until the sauce thickens slightly.